The USS Pompano (SS-181) was a Perch-class World War II era submarine.

 In August 2014, the U.S. Navy investigated a wreck site in the Tsugaru Strait that was possibly the remains of the USS Pompano.
 Its findings have been published in the document "Field Report: 2014 Search For USS Pompano."
 It was determined that the wreck was a cargo or fishing vessel constructed after the 1930s.
 The Navy concluded that the Japanese Ominato Guard did not sink a submarine in that area as stipulated in historical records.
 Also, the oil slicks reported in the area of the attacks possibly came from this wreck and the depth charging.
 The Pompano may have been attacked and sunk elsewhere in the Tsugaru Strait or at another location.
 She may also have been sunk within the 250-fathom curve off northeast Honshu by one of the anchored mines cited by Wilfred J. Holmes (above).
 5

-There is no conclusive evidence of what happened to the Pompano.
+There is no conclusive evidence to prove what happened to the Pompano.
 The reason for her loss remains a mystery.

 The Pompano received seven battle stars for service in World War II.
 She was credited incorrectly by JANAC with sinking 21,443 tons of Japanese shipping in five vessels.
 The correct score should have been 18,185 tons in four vessels.
 The Alden-McDonald score for the Pompano is eight vessels sunk with a gross tonnage of 22,702 and four vessels damaged for 12,742 tons.
 The SORG score for the Pompano is six vessels sunk worth 42,000 tons and four vessels damaged with a gross tonnage of 55,300.
 6